Robotics engineer

 Apprenticeships

-Although not all employers list specific qualification requirements they do ask for relevant (usually work based) experience that demonstrates a range of transferable meta-skills, such as problem solving and perseverance skills.
+Employers don't tend to list specific qualification requirements.
+But they'll often ask for relevant (usually work-based) experience that demonstrates a range of transferable meta-skills, like problem-solving and perseverance.

 Find the right course for you